alphagov/smokey/README.md

 Automated tests that describe high level user journeys which touch multiple applications within the GOV.UK stack.

-These are used to verify releases and also to provide Icinga alerts for major features.
+The master branch of the tests is frequently run in all environments, triggered by deployments of most GOV.UK applications, CDNs and associated dependencies ([check here](https://github.com/alphagov/govuk-puppet/search?l=HTML%2BERB&q=smokey)).

-The tests are run against training, integration, staging and production environments, and are triggered by deployments of most GOV.UK applications, CDNs and associated dependencies (`grep -i "smokey" modules/govuk_jenkins/templates/jobs/*` in the [govuk-puppet repository](https://github.com/alphagov/govuk-puppet) for a full list).
+The tests also run in [a continuous Smokey loop](https://github.com/alphagov/govuk-puppet/blob/master/modules/monitoring/templates/smokey-loop.conf), using a version of the master branch [deployed by Jenkins each day](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk_jenkins/templates/jobs/smokey_deploy.yaml.erb).
+We use the Smokey loop to provide Icinga alerts for major features.

 ## Technical documentation